ProfBird/IdentityScaffoldingDemo/README.md

 # Identity Scaffolding Demo
 This ASP.NET 8.0 MVC web site was created in Visual Studio 2022.
-The following customizations were done to the stock VS project:
+The following steps were taken to create a base web site.

 1. Created a new project with identity included.
 2. Added a model named AppUser that inherits from IdentityUser.